 The Peter C. Dozzi Pittsburgh Internship Initiative was created in 2004 through a generous gift by Mr. Peter C. Dozzi, founder of Jendoco Construction Corporation, a Pittsburgh organization founded in 1957.

 The scholarship money is made available through the Carnegie Mellon Career and Professional Development Center for students who will be staying in the Pittsburgh Region to complete a summer internship experience, as an incentive to keep Carnegie Mellon talent in and around the Pittsburgh Region.
 It is to encourage Carnegie Mellon students to see the positive features the Pittsburgh area has to offer and to encourage them to consider the Pittsburgh area as an option for making a living, developing & contributing their ideas and talent as well as possibly staying to raise a family in the future.
 Mr. Dozzi and his entire family are committed to seeing Pittsburgh grow and thrive.
 One way to see that idea unfold is to attract and keep skilled and talented young people in Pittsburgh to live and work.
 By offering these summer scholarships, the Dozzi's are showing their commitment in a tangible way.
 On behalf of the University we thank them for their generosity.

-Five scholarships of $1,500 each are awarded to individuals across a diverse group of Carnegie Mellon's six colleges for the summer.
-Internships must be unpaid or low-paying.
-The scholarship money will be disbursed after July 1 each year as a non-qualified scholarship payment.
-Internships typically cover a 10-week period.
+Scholarships of $1,500 each are awarded to individuals across a diverse group of Carnegie Mellon's six colleges for the summer.
+Internships must be unpaid or low-paying and typically cover a 10-week period.

 For more information, please contact Pati Kravetz.